supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

 ---
 title: "Run nf-core/proteinfold on Setonix"
 teaching: 5
-exercises: 15
+exercises: 20
 questions:
 objectives:
-- Locate the resources available to support running alphafold on Setonix.
+- Locate the resources available to support running AlphaFold2 on Setonix.
-- Prepare a nextflow configuration file to utilise available resources.
+- Prepare a Nextflow configuration file to utilise available resources.
-- Run nfcore/proteinfold nextflow workflow on Setonix.
+- Run nfcore/proteinfold Nextflow workflow on Setonix.
 keypoints:
 - Software designed for GPU execution is often compiled for Nvidia GPUS.
 - Custom images can be built to support execution using AMD GPUs